 let y = x;

+Listing 4-2: Assigning the integer value of variable x to y

-We can probably guess what this is doing based on our experience with other languages: “Bind the value 5 to x, then make a copy of the value in x and bind it to y.”
+We can probably guess what this is doing based on our experience with other languages: “Bind the value 5 to x; then make a copy of the value in x and bind it to y.”
 We now have two variables, x and y, and both equal 5.
-This is indeed what is happening since integers are simple values with a known, fixed size, and these two 5 values are pushed onto the stack.
+This is indeed what is happening because integers are simple values with a known, fixed size, and these two 5 values are pushed onto the stack.

 Now let’s look at the String version: